-Getting dressed for work is simple for me.
+Getting dressed for work is simple to me.
 T-shirt and yoga pant.
 If it’s cold, I put on a hoodie.
 The lounge life of a freelance writer.
 When my daughter sees me plunking along at my laptop, she inevitably will ask to play a game or look at photos.
 Since procrastination is my actual middle name, I acquiesce.
 After all, every day is casual Friday in my office.

 I do try to involve my daughter in the professional side of my job whenever I can.
 She has been to several press events (even been in the paper photographed with a few local celebs).
 This means she knows the art of dressing for success.
 Play rompers and silly animal T-shirts are fine for when mommy’s “at the office,” but when we’re out and about…it calls for a tad more refinement.

 Which is why I fell in love with this gorgeous pink blouse by Simple Kids.
-The dainty ruffled neckline and classic pin-tucked detailing make her the center of attention at any gathering—business or otherwise.
+The daintily ruffled neckline and classic pin-tucked detailing make her the center of attention at any gathering—business or otherwise.
 She’s quite the little lady, as she boasts baby’s first silk/cotton blend.

 When she dresses to the 8+1s, I notice her pride.
 She holds her head up high, as she grabs my hand and walks boldly into a room full of grownups.
 She’s ready to do business (although I’m not sure what business that is).
 Who are we kidding?
 She’s probably going to send me an intra-office memo tomorrow.
 T-shirts are no longer allowed during the work week.
 I’ve created a monster.